 - Merchants and Service Providers benefit from implementing the Payment flow to collect payments

-- Full-Service Platforms may implement both to support various business scenarios
+- Full-Service Platforms may implement all four to support various business scenarios including payments, transfers, asset exchanges, and conditional transactions

 For technical details on these message types, including required attributes and examples, see the full message reference.